 - What do you want the audience to take away from your talk?

-How to structure a presentation
+How to structure your presentation

 When thinking about what you need to convey in your presentation it is useful to start with a basic outline.
 This will ensure your presentation has a logical flow.